yampee/Translation/README.md

-Yampee YAML: a PHP library that speaks YAML
+Yampee Translation: a PHP library to translate your website
 =============================================================

-What is Yampee YAML ?
+What is Yampee Translation ?
 ----------------------------

-Yampee YAML is a PHP library to transform YAML in PHP arrays and to dump PHP arrays in YAML.
+Yampee Translation is a PHP library to translate easily and efficiently your website in different languages, using the fastest way your server can use.

-This library is based on Fabien Potencier work: [sfYaml](https://github.com/fabpot/yaml).

 Documentation
 -------------